• Product Introduction

 Clear and structured prompt content is key to effective communication with AI.
 Follow the rules below to help AI understand your intent more accurately:

-Use a total score structure: First state the overall goal, then gradually refine specific requirements, such as "create a responsive blog homepage with navigation, article list and footer."
+Use the total score structure: First state the overall goal, then gradually refine specific requirements, such as "create a responsive blog homepage with navigation, article list and footer."

-Use precise terminology: Use accurate descriptions in key commands, such as "implement a blue color scheme with flat design using Tailwind CSS."
+Use precise terminology: Employ accurate descriptions in key instructions, such as "implement a blue color scheme flat design using Tailwind CSS."

-Provide existing examples: By providing existing code or design pattern samples, guide AI to generate content that matches your style.
+Provide existing examples: By providing existing code or design pattern examples, guide AI to generate content that meets your style.

-Continuously adjust and iterate: Try different expressions to organize prompt content for the best AI results.
+Continuously adjust and iterate: Attempt different expressions to organize prompt content for identifying the best results caused by AI.

 Refining Project Information

-Providing reasonable AI context helps AI better understand your project.
+Providing appropriate AI context helps AI better understand your project.

-Fully utilize context files: Appropriately supplement project structure, API interfaces, or business logic in pages-llms.mdc.
-AI IDE will automatically load these rules to ensure AI-generated code meets project requirements.
+Fully utilize context files: Supplement the project structure, API interface, or business logic appropriately in pages-llms.mdc.
+The AI IDE will automatically load these rules to ensure AI-generated code meets project requirements.

 Write a high-quality readme: This is the key entry for AI to understand the project.
-A clear, detailed README.md should include project introduction, technology stack, deployment guide, and key module description to help AI quickly grasp the holistic picture and provide accurate recommendations.
+A clear, detailed README.md should include project introduction, technology stack, run/deployment guide, and key module descriptions, helping AI quickly grasp the project's holistic picture and provide accurate recommendations.